Bruna557/python-patterns/README.md

-# Example application code for the python architecture book
+# Example application code from the book "Architecture Patterns with Python"

 A product is identified by a SKU, pronounced "skew," which is short for stock-keeping unit.
 Customers place orders.
 An order is identified by an order reference and comprises multiple order lines, where each line has a SKU and a quantity.